-This Plan envisions that any new residential units built within the neighborhood will meet the street in a manner similar to the existing buildings.
-The height of new residential buildings will be between one and three stories to match the heights of existing homes.
+This Plan envisions that any new residential units built within the neighborhood will meet the street in the same manner as the existing buildings.
+The height of new residential buildings will be between one- and three-stories to match the heights of existing homes.
 Building recommendations include:

-- Site any new residential buildings in this area to be compatible with existing buildings. - Design new housing to be between one and three stories to match the heights of existing homes.
+- Site any new residential buildings in this area to match the front setback of existing buildings - Design new housing to be between one- and three-stories tall to match the heights of existing homes